Nandakumar212000/Nandakumar212000/README.md

 - 🌱 I’m currently learning **React JS**

-- ‍📰 Goal: **To get offer in  vibrant and innovative company that where I can stay motivated with challenges to my skills, and keeps me engaged (never feel bored)..**
+- ‍📰 Goal: **To get offer in  vibrant and innovative company that where I can stay motivated with challenges to my skills, and keeps me engaged..**

 - 📫 How to reach me **[LinkedIn](www.linkedin.com/in/nandakumar-m-b642a821a)**